Click here to register for Buffelgrass and Fountain Grass Free Zone projects.

 Friends of the Tonto have joined with McDowell Sonoran Conservancy to develop this mobile app.
 You can participate by downloading a free app to your mobile device, and attending a short training session.
 There you will learn to identify some of the plants, and how the app functions.
 Contact us if you are interested.

-Starting in October, Friends of the Tonto will have events scheduled to remove buffel and fountain grass from an area near Siphon Draw and Lost Dutchman State Park.
+From October through April, Friends of the Tonto holds events to remove buffelgrass and fountain grass from an area near Siphon Draw and Lost Dutchman State P ark.
 Watch here for schedule and register below if interested.